iAmGroute/NPTpy/TreeOfOwnership.md

 * `pass` means there isn't anything there (empty line).
 * When there is a back-edge, there must be a corresponding line with the `<---` arrow, even if it's just `pass`.
 * The `--->` and `<---` lines that are otherwise identical have no empty line between their blocks, all other blocks are separated by an empty line.
-* The blocks that refer to the same class (on the left) are grouped together with a nice header comment on top with the class's name (`# A`).
+* The blocks that refer to the same class (on the left of the arrow) are grouped together with a nice header comment on top with the class's name (`# A`).
 This comment has 1 empty line on top and 1 on the bottom.
-There is no compiler to complain about this but people might :cop:.
+There is no compiler to complain about this missing but people might :cop:.
 * If the link/edge that the arrow represents is a weak reference, a `?` is used in place of the last `-`, like this:
     ```makefile
     A     ---> Something s: